florian-beetz/bachelor-thesis/thesis.md

   They find that a problem is simulating language constructs of the source language that are not available in the target language.
-  Terekhov and Verhoef argue in [@Terekhov2000] that too much effort is put on automatic tooling aiding in the conversion, but instead the focus should lay on the software engineers' experience of using both the source and target language.
+  Terekhov and Verhoef argue in [@Terekhov2000] that too much effort is put on automatic tooling aiding in the conversion, but instead, the focus should lay on the software engineers' experience of using both the source and target language.
   Martin and Müller present their approach for migrating C programs to Java in